 Here are some of the upcoming events for Caribbean Heritage Month and beyond.

-- Jamaican Jerk Day – Oct.
-23 and 24 throughout Greater Fort Lauderdale.
-Celebrate the Jamaican cooking style at restaurants throughout Greater Fort Lauderdale, including Jerk Machine, Island Fusion Grill, The Dutch Pot Jamaican Restaurant, Golden Krust and Donna’s Caribbean Restaurant.
+- Beyond Caribbean Heritage Month - Jamaican Jerk Day – Oct.
+22 and 23 throughout Greater Fort Lauderdale.
+Celebrate the Jamaican cooking style at Greater Fort Lauderdale restaurants, including Jerk Machine, The Dutch Pot Jamaican Restaurant, and Golden Krust

 Where to Eat